1. PAY PROFESSIONALS FOR THE IMPORTANT JOBS

 For building supplies, check online for used materials.

-- LED lights.
+- LED lights

-- Rainwater tanks.
+- Rainwater tanks

-- Good quality insulation.
+- Good quality insulation

 - Solar panels.

 You can make a big impact with affordable updates like new paint and 'mood' lighting.
 Things like resurfacing or repainting bathroom tiles, baths and basins can dramatically improve the 'look' of your home - at surprisingly little expense.

 It helps to visit colour consultants at your local paint shop (some paint retailers may charge a fee to make an appointment), or chat to the showroom staff in kitchen or bathroom stores.
-These experts will give you some ideas about how to spruce up your home on a shoestring.
+These experts can give you some ideas about how to spruce up your home on a shoestring.